simp/pupmod-simp-freeradius/README.md

 See the default client.conf file installed by freeradius for information on how to configure clients.

-This module lets clients be created individually with freeradius::v3::conf::client.
+The freeradius::v3::conf::client module lets clients be created individually.
 Alternatively, a complete clients.conf file can be copied in by specifying the file source in hiera with the variable freeradius::v3::conf::clients_conf_source.